geschke/docker-php-fpm-swrm/README.md

 ## Credits

-This image is based on the official Ubuntu image, the Ubuntu PHP packages and uses some configuration snippets of the official PHP Docker image.
+This image is based on the official Ubuntu image, the Ubuntu or deb.sury.org PHP packages and uses some configuration snippets of the official PHP Docker image.
 Thank you all!